-When it comes to high temperatures and sweat production, a general rule is for every pound of sweat lost, you’ll need one pint of water to balance it out.
+When it comes to high temperatures and sweat production, a general rule is for every pound of sweat lost; you’ll need one pint of water to balance it out.
 Not sweating during a workout may be a sign of dehydration.

 Did you know that drinking water isn’t the only way to get fluids to your body?
-Fruits and vegetables like spinach and watermelon are both great sources of water.
+Fruits and vegetables like spinach and watermelon are both excellent sources of water.
 Other drinks like coffee and tea will also help to hydrate.
 However, the quickest and most effective way is going to be drinking water.
 Follow these few simple steps to help remember to drink more water throughout the day:

 Invest in a Good Water Bottle

-Similarly, a new and exciting workout can help motivate you to get to the gym, keeping a reusable water bottle next to you throughout the day will encourage you to drink more water.
+Similarly, a new and exciting workout can help motivate you to get to the gym; keeping a reusable water bottle next to you throughout the day will encourage you to drink more water.
 Drinking water out of an 8-ounce glass throughout the day can make the task of getting your recommended intake seems like a hassle.
-In comparison, most reusable water bottles hold over 4 times that amount and make it much easier to reach your daily intake goals.
+In comparison, most reusable water bottles hold over four times that amount and make it much easier to reach your daily intake goals.

 There are so many different water bottles out there, so do some research and see what would be best for you and your lifestyle!
 If drinking cold water is essential to you, try looking for an insulated water bottle.
 Want to make sure the water you’re drinking is pure?
-There are bottles out there that will actually filter your water.
+There are bottles out there that will filter your water.